Two GitHub pages hosting the web app are available:

 This specification is compatible with any Bluetooth® core specification host [3] that includes the Generic Attribute Profile (GATT) specification and the Bluetooth® Low Energy Controller specification.

 Step 1.
-Power on the STM32WBA board with the Health Thermometer application flashed in and activate the bluetooth® on your machine.
+Power on the STM32WBA board with the Health Thermometer application flashed and activate Bluetooth® on your machine.

 Step 2.
 Open this web page in your browser.

 Step 3.
-Click on the connect button then select HT_xx in the device list and click pair.
+Click the Connect button, select HT_xx in the device list, and click Pair.

 Step 4.
-Click on Health Thermometer to show the interface.
-Step 4
+Click Health Thermometer to show the interface.

 For more information about this application, please refer to STM32WBA Health Thermometer.